webboty/Dexter-Wiki/nodejs-webserver.md

 ## A Node.js Web / socket server.

-To setup a simple web server / Socket interface to the Dexter [Firmware](Firmware) you can make a file called httpd.js using nano:<BR>
+To setup a simple web server / Socket interface to the Dexter [Firmware](Firmware) first create a sub folder under the share:<BR>
+`mkdir /srv/samba/share/www`
+<BR>This folder will hold all the files your server will serve when a user connects.

+Next, make a file called httpd.js using nano:<BR>
 `nano httpd.js`<BR>
 and then copy in the following text (to paste into PuTTY just right click the window)
 ````